S4srihari/leetcode_difficulty_tag_remover/README.md

 <img width="627" alt="image" src="/Images/After.png">

-How To Install this Extension?
+How To Install this Extension:

-It is very easy to use.
-Detailed installation:

 1st STEP: You fork and clone this repo into your local machine.

 2nd STEP: Open the Chrome browser.
 Select the Manage Extensions from Extensions, Turn on Developer mode, and select Load Unpacked.

 3rd STEP: Find the folder you cloned and select it.
 That's it.
 You are ready to grind Leetcode way better.